 You gain a level when you kill a monster, or when a card says that you do.
 You can also sell items to buy levels (see Items).

-You lose a level when a card says you do.
+You lose a level when a card says that you do.
 Your Level can never go below 1.
-However, your combat strength can be negative, if you get hit by a Curse, are backstabbed, or suffer some other kind of penalty.
+However, your combat strength can be negative if you get cursed or hit with some other penalty.